-Mallory-Weiss Syndrome is a tear in the lining of the lower esophagus or upper stomach where they meet.
-The esophagus is a tube that connects your mouth and stomach.
+Mallory Weiss syndrome is a tear.
+It forms in the lining where the stomach and esophagus meet.
+The esophagus is the tube that goes from your mouth to your stomach.

-Mallory Weiss tears are caused by too much pressure in the abdomen.
+Mallory Weiss tears are caused by too much pressure in the belly.
 This can be caused by:

-Sometimes, bleeding from the tears can occur suddenly and be severe.
-You may notice symptoms like:
+Sometimes, bleeding from the tears can happen rapidly and be serious.
+You may notice:

 Your doctor will ask about your symptoms and medical history.
-You may also be asked if you noticed the blood after vomiting, retching or seizures.
-A physical exam will also be done.
+You may also be asked if you noticed the blood after vomiting, retching, or seizures.

-Mallory Weiss tears will often heal by themselves without treatment.
+Mallory Weiss tears will heal on their own.

-To help reduce your chance of Mallory Weiss tears:
+To help lower your chances of Mallory Weiss tears:

 American College of Gastroenterology